Kivoie/GGJ-2020-repairing-bonds/README.md

-# GGJ-2020-turn-based-game
+# GGJ-2020-better-minds-visual-novel
-A turn based game by David Liu and Danny Vuong
+A visual novel game by David Liu and Danny Vuong

+COPYRIGHT (C) 2020 CARLETON UNIVERSITY.
+ALL RIGHTS RESERVED.